-Secret Credit Scores Lenders Don't Want You to Know About
+Secret Credit Scores Lenders Are Using

 Credit scores can predict your ability to pay back debts, but new scoring models purport to predict your behavior beyond creditworthiness.
 Similar to credit scores, these new scoring models are based on the assumption that past behavior can predict future risks.